Harry-young-0/GeTAP/README.md

 Following installation, open RStudio.
 Then continue following the instructions below for "Quick start guide".
 NOTE: I am using a Mac but the pipeline will work identically for a Windows computer.

+Important: If you already have R and Rstudio installed prior to your first run, please either fresh install or reset all of your packages.

 ## Section C: Quick Start Guide

 ### 1. Create a file directory